Rory Stewart: London mayoral candidate

 In October 2019, Stewart announced that he was to stand as an independent in the upcoming London mayoral election against incumbent Labour mayor Sadiq Khan and Conservative candidate Shaun Bailey.
 He planned during his candidacy to walk through each of the 32 London boroughs.
 In November 2019, he appeared on BBC One's Have I Got News for You.
-Labelled by Scottish newspaper, The National, a "bizarre campaign trick", in February 2020, as a part of his campaign, he sought invitations from "Londoners to invite him into their homes and let him stay the night".
+Labelled by the Scottish publication, The National, as a "bizarre campaign trick", in February 2020, as a part of his campaign, he sought invitations from "Londoners to invite him into their homes and let him stay the night".
 The objective, he tweeted was for them to "show me the city through their eyes.
 I want to know your concerns and your ideas."
 By 14 February, The Guardian tweeted, "2,000 Londoners [had taken] up Rory Stewart's offer".

 Stewart's use of social media later became the subject of controversy when, at a talk at the Emmanuel Centre, in the course of discussing his use of social media during the contest, he referred to an encounter in Brick Lane with three "sort of minor gangsters".
 Two of the men were members of an Irish rap group, Hare Squead.
 This drew accusations of racism from many politicians, including Dawn Butler, David Lammy and Diane Abbott.
 Stewart apologised the next day, tweeting "I am very sorry towards the guys and towards everyone else.
 I was wrong".

 Initially scheduled to be held in 2020, the mayoral election was postponed until 2021 due to the COVID-19 pandemic.
 On 6 May 2020, Stewart ended his mayoralty bid, saying he could not maintain a campaign for another year against the large budgets of the Labour and Conservative campaigns.
-He stated the COVID-19 pandemic had made it "impossible" to campaign and that he could not ask his unpaid volunteers to continue in their roles for another year.
+He stated the COVID-19 pandemic in London had made it "impossible" to campaign and that he could not ask his unpaid volunteers to continue in their roles for another year.

+Cumbria mayoral candidate speculation

+In October 2025, Stewart released his book Middleland, a collection of articles he wrote for the Cumberland and Westmoreland Herald whilst the MP for Penrith and the Border.
+During promotion of the book, he was asked on several occasions about a potential run to become mayor of the upcoming Cumbria Combined Authority, with an election due in May 2027.
+Stewart neither confirmed nor denied whether he'd be interested in running for the position, saying 'let's see'.

 Political views

+Stewart has described himself as a centre-right, one-nation conservative and firm ally of former prime minister, Theresa May.
+He is often aligned with the moderate wing of the Conservative Party and has expressed distaste towards subsequent prime ministers, Boris Johnson and Liz Truss, although was generally supportive of Rishi Sunak's tenure.